ensmartening/CircuitPython_minihass/README.rst

 Usage Example
 =============

-.. todo:: Add a quick, simple example.
-It and other examples should live in the
-            examples folder and be included in docs/examples.rst.
+Todo: Add a quick, simple example.
+It and other examples should live in the examples folder and be included in docs/examples.rst.

 Documentation
 =============